How I Rescued My Brain

 I think so.
 I had a, I had another rock bottom, but that came later after the stroke.
 So the rock bottom for me in that first phase was feeling so hopeless and useless and so fearful, you know, normally you’re actually very fearful, you’re afraid something bad’s gonna happen a lot of the time.
 And there are a few times when I felt quite suicidal.

-You know, I get very black moods and I would think, well I’m no used to anyone and you know, I’d be better off it’d be better off for everyone else if I wasn’t around.
-But what what kept me on track and kept me holding myself back into thinking Well, I’m not going to do that is is my three daughters that I just didn’t want them to grow up without a father.
+You know, I get very black moods and I would think, well I’m no use to anyone and you know, I’d be better off it’d be better off for everyone else if I wasn’t around.
+But what kept me on track and kept me holding myself back into thinking Well, I’m not going to do that is my three daughters I just didn’t want them to grow up without a father.

-Yeah, I know that for me I’ve not had suicidal thoughts at all, but I’ve definitely had very dark and you know, thoughts that were challenging to my well being but not not to that end.
-I was also like you motivated by my children and my wife and being around for them and making sure that I was a part of their lives and I didn’t have a negative impact on on their lives.
+Yeah, I know that for me I’ve not had suicidal thoughts at all, but I’ve definitely had very dark and you know, thoughts that were challenging to my well-being but not to that end.
+I was also like you motivated by my children and my wife and being around for them and making sure that I was a part of their lives and I didn’t have a negative impact on their lives.

-Now that was early on in my my life in my mid 20s.
+Now that was early on in my life in my mid-20s.
 But I used to find myself feeling really frustrated when I would go to friends and family at the beginning, thinking that the best thing I could do was talk to them about it.
 And then they weren’t really equipped to handle the challenges that I was coming to them with.

 And she would say, we don’t want that.
 It’s not like she did anything amazing.
 It was just somebody who was able to listen to what I was saying.
 Then I had a colleague who was also a mental health professional, probably had a couple of those who, you know, could understand what I was experiencing, not just from a personal point of view, but because they had, you know, work in their field as well.